How much cash should you keep?

 I feel, rightly or wrongly, entering semi-retirement with ~ $50,000 in cash to cover any emergency when I’m no longer working full-time is likely “enough”.
-This is just my starting point in personal savings or potentially cash savings kept within my corporation as I work part-time.
+This is likely my starting point in personal savings or potentially cash savings kept within my corporation as I work part-time.

 For now, I feel this cash-level is an appropriate balance between riding out any long-term emergency and/or living through a poor 12-month stock market term while staying invested like I touted above.